 Regular visitors to Botley Hill Farmhouse may well have spotted a print on the wall, just to the right of the bar, commemorating the Battle of Britain.
 Perhaps, if you are particularly eagle-eyed, you may also have noticed that the story accompanying it relates to an extraordinary incident that actually happened in the skies overhead.

-In addition to locally sourced meat, eggs and cheese, we launch our range of artisan beers brewed on site in a converted cellar by our very own Titsey Brewing Co.
+In addition to locally sourced meat, eggs and cheese, we are delighted to welcome a range of artisan beers brewed by Titsey Brewing Co, who are based on site in a converted cellar.

 Sourcing locally is important to us and it means a lot to our customers, too.
 The word ‘local’ is sometimes over-used yet, without the evidence to back it up, it has no meaning.
 For us, ‘local’ means understanding the provenance of what we serve - sourcing where possible from within a short distance of the farmhouse - but it’s also about quality.